slowernews/wisdom-tldr/chapters/chapter_3_action.md

 'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*

 <!--
+- I think he's very smart and great at setting huge goals then hitting them, but I'm not sure he's a great prognosticator. (about bill gates)

 *reasoning by first principles and reasoning by analogy*

 > *'To understand is to know what to do.' -- Wittgenstein*